Snow Dogs: Production

+Filming took place from January 29, 2001, to April 23, 2001.
 The film's budget was US$33 million.
-Canmore, Alberta, Canada was used to film the fictional city of Tolketna, Alaska.
+Canmore, Alberta, Canada, was used to film the fictional city of Tolketna, Alaska (actually known as Talkeetna, Alaska.)
 The dogs D.J., Koda, Floyd and Buck also starred in the later Disney live-action adventure film, Eight Below.
 Many of the dogs and mushers used in the film were locals.
 Two of the hero team doubles and all of Olivier's team were supplied by Nakitsilik Siberians of Bridge Lake, British Columbia.
 Mountain Mushers' from Golden BC supplied the Thunder Jack team.

 Old Ernie's team was supplied by Russ Gregory from Calgary, Alberta, Canada.
 Arcticsun Siberian Husky Kennel from Edmonton, Alberta was one of many kennels — including Czyz, Snowy Owl, Gatt racing — from the area that supplied background for the film.
 Two of the dogs came from Kortar Kennels, in Ontario.
 The animatronic effects were designed and built by Jim Henson's Creature Shop.

 The special effects were provided by The Secret Lab, the special effects division of Disney.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 25% and an average rating of 4/10 based on 84 reviews.
+On Rotten Tomatoes, Snow Dogs has an approval rating of 26% and an average rating of 4.1/10 based on 85 reviews.
 The site's consensus reads "A mediocre live action children's movie, Snow Dogs is filled with clichéd dialogue, tiresome pratfalls, and stale fish-out-of-water jokes."
-At Metacritic, which uses a weighted average, the film received a score of 29 out of 100 based on 26 critics, indicating "generally negative reviews".
+At Metacritic, which uses a weighted average, the film received a score of 29 out of 100 based on 26 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 It grossed $115 million worldwide against a $33 million budget.
-The film was released in the United Kingdom on May 31, 2002, and opened on #5.
+The film was released on VHS and DVD on May 14, 2002.
+The film was filmed in 1.85:1 widescreen.
+All copies present the film in 1.33:1 fullscreen.